-\$ '000 2020 2019 (d) Investment property income and expenditure - summary (2019 only) Direct operating expenses on investment property: that generated rental income 2 9 Net revenue contribution from investment property 2 9 Total income attributable to investment property 2 9
+(d) Investment property income and expenditure - summary (2019 only)

+Direct operating expenses on investment property:

 Accounting policy for investment property

 Investment property, principally comprising freehold office buildings, is held for long-term rental yields and is not occupied by the Council.
 Changes in fair values are recorded in the Income Statement as a separate line item.